leichak/dawproject/README.md

 ## To-Do List
 - [x] Reflect all structures in files and appropriate mods.
-- [ ] Implement XML deserialization using serde.
+- [ ] Implement XML deserialization using quick_xml and serde.